Abelisaurus

-Abelisaurus (/əˌbɛlᵻˈsɔːrəs/; "Abel's lizard") is a genus of predatory abelisaurid theropod dinosaur alive during the Late Cretaceous Period (Campanian) of what is now South America.
+Abelisaurus (/əˌbɛlᵻˈsɔːrəs/; "Abel's lizard") is a genus of predatory abelisaurid theropod dinosaur which lived during the Late Cretaceous Period (Campanian) of what is now South America.
 It was a bipedal carnivore that probably reached about 7.4 m in length, although this is uncertain as it is known from only one partial skull.

 Discovery and naming

 Coining the type species Abelisaurus comahuensis, both genus and species were named and described by Argentine paleontologists José Bonaparte and Fernando Emilio Novas in 1985.
 The generic name recognizes Roberto Abel as the discoverer of the type specimen, and also as the former director of the provincial Museum of Cipolletti in Argentina, where the specimen is housed.
 It also incorporates the Greek σαυρος (sauros), meaning 'lizard'.
 The specific name comahuensis honors the Comahue region of Argentina, where the fossil was found.

 The holotype, MC 11098, was in 1983 uncovered at the "Cantera de la Pala Mécanica"-site in the Lago Pellegrini quarries exploited by Abel since 1975.
 This single known fossil of Abelisaurus consists of a skull, lacking the lower jaws, that is incomplete, especially on the right side.
 Most of the connections between the snout and the back of the skull are absent.
 It is also missing most of the palate (roof of the mouth).
 Despite the missing pieces, it could be estimated at over 85 cm long.

 Abelisaurus is one of the many dinosaurs that have been discovered in Patagonia.
 It was originally described as coming from the Allen Formation but subsequent research proved the remains were actually found in the older Anacleto Formation (part of the Neuquén Group) of Rio Negro Province, Argentina.
 However, locally Abelisaurus is known to have come from the Sr. Fernandez field, which is in the Campanian Allen Formation, which makes its stratigraphic position unclear.
 The Anacleto is a geologic formation in South America, dating from the early Campanian stage of the Late Cretaceous Period, between 83 and 80 million years ago.

 In 2009, Novas suggested that Aucasaurus garridoi might be a junior synonym of Abelisaurus comahuensis.
 In 2010, Gregory S. Paul renamed Aucasaurus garridoi into Abelisaurus garridoi.
 This has found no acceptance.